 Rapid growth of new technologies in 2017

 We’ve described many groundbreaking tech developments in our Insights posts this past year.
-Part I in this series focuses on what seems inevitable in 2017; Part II on likely digital marketing developments coming by 2020-2022.
+This post focuses on what seems inevitable in tech for 2017; on likely digital marketing developments coming by 2020-2022.

 Keep in mind that many surprising developments come from unexpected sources.
 We promise to keep you informed about these ‘outlier’ developments in 2017.
 Another word of caution—pre-launch descriptions of software and digital device releases are frequently different from what we actually get.